Thursday, October 23, 2008

 Rickettsia - Rickettsial pox

-The other causes of Contact, Inflammatory and Immunological are best looked at in the Blistering section.
+The other causes of Contact, Inflammatory and Immunological vesicles are best looked at in the Blistering section.

 View this discussion of dermatitis in DermNet NZ